loosolab/Datenanalyse-2021/README.md

 # Datenanalyse-2021

-Students Project done at [Loosolab](https://github.molgen.mpg.de/pages/loosolab/www/index.html) [(Max Planck Institute for Heart and Lung Research Bad Nauheim)](https://www.mpi-hlr.de/2778/en) as part of the Masters Degree "Bioinformatics and System Biology" at [Justus-Liebig-University Gießen](https://www.uni-giessen.de/welcome) and [University of Applied Sciences Mittelhessen (THM)](https://www.thm.de/site/en/).
+Students Project done at [Loosolab](https://github.molgen.mpg.de/pages/loosolab/www/index.html) [(Max Planck Institute for Heart and Lung Research Bad Nauheim)](https://www.mpi-hlr.de/2778/en) as part of the Masters Degree "Bioinformatics and Systems Biology" at [Justus-Liebig-University Gießen](https://www.uni-giessen.de/welcome) and [University of Applied Sciences Mittelhessen (THM)](https://www.thm.de/site/en/).

 The goal of the project is an investigation of the landscape of chromatin accessibility in human cells, computation of transcription factor activity and derivation of transcription factor co-binding and regulatory circuits.